jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/serial-terminal-basics.md

 ## Local Echo
 >Local echo is a computer modem feature and terminal option that allows the modem to display keyboard commands and transmitted data on the screen as it is being entered into the computer or received by the modem.

-For some situations you will not hav local echo of characters you type in.
+For some situations you will not have local echo of characters you type in.
 To fix this, you can add it with `CTRL-A E` to turn on local echo and `CTRL-A A` to append a linefeed to CR terminated ASCII arriving at the serial port.